chris-german/Hoffman2Tutorials/README.md

 * [Hoffman2 website](https://www.hoffman2.idre.ucla.edu/getting-started/) has various information on using the cluster.

 * Dr. Raffaella D’Auria at IDRE is a valuable resource.
 She has helped various biostatistics students and faculty with running their projects on Hoffman2.
-You can set up an appointment by sending an email (ticket) to <hpc@ucla.edu>. **Is there a link for submitting a ticket?**
+You can set up an appointment by sending an email (ticket) to <hpc@ucla.edu>.

 * Dr. Hua Zhou's course *Biostat 203B: Introduction to Data Science* covers Linux basics, SSH keys, Git/GitHub, cluster computing using Hoffman2, and various other topics.